8 months, 68 workshops, 1,763 people, 1,589 questionnaires

 “Defending democracy” is about reactive measures against threat actors, and about proactive actions to make our democracy healthier.
 The implementation of these 3 infrastructural tasks would strengthen Taiwan’s people and its democracy.

-Facing information manipulation, the strength to defend our democracy comes from a strong network of communities, and the strength of a community comes from a strong, independent citizen.
+To counter information manipulation, the strength to defend our democracy comes from a strong network of communities, and the strength of a community comes from a strong, independent citizen.